CLFlix/MinecraftMods/README.md

 I do not claim to own or have worked on any of these mods myself.
 I simply collected them from Modrinth and I'm not responsible for any mistakes you make during the installation of any of these mods.
 I will provide a step-by-step guide on how to install them.
 You will only be able to follow this if your Minecraft is installed in the default folders, on _Windows_.
 If this is not the case, I assume you don't even need this guide.

 If you came here from a discord server (only posting it to one server, so if you did, you should know), please only pay attention to the 1.21.4 folder, since the server runs on this version.
 Running minecraft on a different version will only be causing you to not be able to connect to the server.
-The 1.20.6 folder will be for me personally.

 ## Installation